-On July 3, 2012, the Corporation completed the acquisition of TCC and TEC for which it issued 1,564,500 Common Shares (the "Sale Shares") to the Vendors (as defined in the Toscana Purchase and Sale Agreement) at a deemed price of \$4.92 per share on July 3, 2012.
-Pursuant to the Toscana Purchase and Sale Agreement, certain of the Vendors are also entitled to receive up to 935,829 additional Common Shares (the "Contingent Payment Shares") upon the attainment of certain financial performance hurdles on July 3, 2015.
-The Sale Shares are escrowed and released one-third on each anniversary following closing.
+On July 3, 2012, the Corporation completed the Sprott Toscana Acquisition pursuant to which it issued 1,564,500 Sale Shares to the Vendors at a deemed price of \$4.92 per Sale Share on July 3, 2012.
+Pursuant to the Toscana Purchase and Sale Agreement, certain of the Vendors were entitled to receive up to 935,829 additional Contingent Payment Shares upon the attainment of certain financial performance hurdles on July 3, 2015.
+The Sale Shares were escrowed and released one-third on each anniversary following closing.
+Other than the Sale Shares, there were no securities of the Corporation held, to the knowledge of the Corporation, in escrow or that were subject to a contractual restriction on transfer during the Corporation's most recently completed financial year, and as of December 31, 2015, all of the Sale Shares had been released from escrow.